 - No flat backs– As your uterus expands, it needs constant blood flow.
 Poses that have you lie flat on your back can restrict circulation to the uterus.
 Instead, lie on your left side when you need to relax or raise your hips with a pillow if necessary.

-- Stay right side up – Poses that increase your chances of toppling over like head stands are not a good idea during any trimester.
+- Stay right side up – Poses that increase your chances of toppling over like headstands are not a good idea during any trimester.
 Your center of gravity shifts as your stomach grows, so balance is not your friend.
 Plus, you don’t want blood rushing to your head away from your uterus.

 - Twist wisely – Extreme twisting can cause discomfort.
 When you do a twist pose focus on moving your back and shoulders and keep your stomach stationary.
-Go slow and stop if you feel any pain or cramping.
+Go slowly and stop if you feel any pain or cramping.

 Prenatal Yoga by Trimester

 The great thing about pregnancy yoga is that it is accommodating to all trimesters.
 Each stage of your pregnancy can involve yoga practice by making small adjustments to make sure you are comfortable and safe.
 Everyone and every trimester is different but understanding how your body is changing can help you decide what is beneficial and what can be harmful.

 Once you find out that you are pregnant, you can continue yoga or begin yoga at this stage with some regulations.
 This is the most fragile time of your pregnancy, so it is necessary to be educated and aware of your movements.
 It is the period in which miscarriage is most common and when your body goes through the most drastic changes.
 So, simple asanas and meditational breathing may suit your needs during this time.
 Yoga in your first term of pregnancy can relieve fatigue, nausea, and headaches while promoting sufficient circulation and improving digestion.